 禁止酷刑和其他残忍、不人道或有辱人格的待遇或处罚公约 The Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) is the most important legal instrument regarding torture.
 It was adopted by the United Nations in 1984 and came into force on 26 June 1987.
 China ratified the CAT in 1988.
 However, upon ratification, China stated that it does not recognise the competence of the Committee Against Torture to investigate alleged acts of torture, as provided for in Article 20 of the Convention.
 It also declared that it does not consider itself bound by Article 30, Paragraph 1, of the Convention.

-Treaties prohibiting acts of torture include the Geneva Conventions, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, the Rome Statute on the International Criminal Court and all regional human rights treaties.
+Other treaties prohibiting acts of torture include the Geneva Conventions; the Rome Statute on the International Criminal Court and all regional human rights treaties.